Sharp To Americans: You Don't Want to Buy a Sharp-Brand TV

 That is 100% dependent on the terms of the license.
 You understand that word right?
 License?
 Not sale.
 They don't own the brand, they just have a license to it.

-Why would you buy from them (Score:2)
+Why would you buy from them (Score:1)

 Re: (Score:1)